Bolivia's ex-President Anez arrested in 'coup' probe | DW | 13.03.2021

-Jeanine Anez, who succeeded Evo Morales as interim president for a year, has denounced the move as "political persecution."
+Jeanine Anez, who succeeded Evo Morales as interim president for a year in 2019, has denounced the move as "political persecution."

-Bolivian police on Saturday arrested former interim President Jeanine Anez on charges of terrorism, sedition and conspiracy, a government minister said.
+Bolivian police have arrested former interim President Jeanine Anez on charges of terrorism, sedition and conspiracy, a government minister said Saturday.

 Anez replaced ex-President Evo Morales in November 2019 when he fled the country amid widespread protests against his reelection to an unconstitutional fourth term.

-Morales' Movement for Socialism (MAS) party, which is now back in power, has claimed that Anez and her allies had promoted his ouster, after almost 14 years in power.
+Morales' Movement Toward Socialism (MAS) party, which is now back in power, has claimed that Anez and her allies promoted his ouster after almost 14 years in power.

-"I inform the Bolivian people that Mrs. Jeanine Anez has already been apprehended and is currently in the hands of the police," said minister of government Carlos Eduardo del Castillo in Twitter and Facebook statements.
+"I inform the Bolivian people that Mrs. Jeanine Anez has already been apprehended and is currently in the hands of the police," said Interior Minister Carlos Eduardo del Castillo in Twitter and Facebook statements.

-The opposition has slammed the actions of the government, with one deputy, Edwin Bazan, saying that the MAS party had "mounted a judicial operation to implant the lie that there was a coup d'etat when what there was an (electoral ) fraud."
+The opposition has slammed the actions of the government, with one deputy, Edwin Bazan, saying the MAS party had "mounted a judicial operation to implant the lie that there was a coup d'etat when what there was an [electoral] fraud."

 Anez herself wrote in a Twitter posting before the arrest that the "political persecution has begun."